 The Contractor shall develop and maintain a provider network that is designed to support a medical home for members and sufficient to provide all covered services to AHCCCS members [42 CFR 438.206(b)(1)].
-It shall ensure covered services are provided promptly and are reasonably accessible in terms of location and hours of operation.
-[42 CFR 438.206(c)(1)(i) and (ii)]There shall be sufficient personnel for the provision of covered services, including emergency medical care on a 24-hour-a-day, 7-days-a-week basis [42 CFR 438.206(c)(1)(iii).
-The proposed network shall be sufficient to provide covered services within designated time and distance limits.
-For Maricopa and Pima Counties only, this includes a network such that 95% of its members residing within the boundary area of metropolitan Phoenix and Tucson do not have to travel more than 5 miles to see a PCP, dentist or pharmacy.
-PCPs and specialists who provide inpatient services to the Contractor's members shall have admitting and treatment privileges in a minimum of one general acute care hospital within the Contractor's service area.
-Hospitalists may satisfy this requirement.
-Contractors in Maricopa and/or Pima counties must have at least one hospital contract in each of the service districts specified in Attachment B.
+It shall ensure covered services are provided promptly and are reasonably accessible in terms of location and hours of operation [42 CFR 438.206(c)(1)(i) and (ii)].
+There shall be sufficient personnel for the provision of covered services, including emergency medical care on a 24-hour-a-day, 7-days-a-week basis [42 CFR 438.206(c)(1)(iii)].

+The network shall be sufficient to provide covered services within designated time and distance limits.
+For Maricopa and Pima Counties only, this includes a network such that 95% of its members residing within the boundary area of metropolitan Phoenix and Tucson do not have to travel more than 5 miles to visit a PCP, dentist or pharmacy.
+Additionally, a Contractor in Maricopa and/or Pima counties must have at least one contracted hospital in each of the service districts specified in Attachment B. In rural counties the contractor must have a sufficient network of physicians to provide adequate inpatient and outpatient services to the Contractor's members.
+For inpatient services Hospitalists may satisfy this requirement.
+See Attachment B for GSA specific requirements.

-to, or better than, community norms.
-Services shall be as accessible to AHCCCS members in terms of timeliness, amount, duration and scope as those services are to non-AHCCCS persons within the same service area [42 CFR 438.210(a)(2)].
+The Contractor is expected to design a network that provides a geographically convenient flow of patients among network providers.
+The provider network shall be designed to reflect the needs and service requirements of AHCCCS's culturally and linguistically diverse member population.
+The Contractor shall design their provider networks to maximize the availability of community based primary care and specialty care access and that reduces utilization of emergency services, one day hospital admissions, hospital based outpatient surgeries when lower cost surgery centers are available, and hospitalization for preventable medical problems.
+The Contractor must provide a comprehensive provider network that ensures its membership has access at least equal to community norms.
+Services shall be as accessible to AHCCCS members in terms of timeliness, amount, duration and scope as those services are available to non-AHCCCS persons within the same service area [42 CFR 438.210(a)(2)].
 The Contractor is expected to consider the full spectrum of care when developing its network.
-The Contractor must also consider communities whose residents typically receive care in neighboring states.
-If the Contractor is unable to provide those services locally, it must so demonstrate to AHCCCSA and shall provide reasonable alternatives for members to access care.
-These alternatives must be approved by AHCCCSA.
+The Contractor is encouraged to have available non-emergent after-hours physician or primary care services within its network.
+The Contractor must also consider communities whose residents typically receive care in neighboring states/border communities.
+If the Contractor is unable to provide any services locally, it must notify AHCCCS and shall provide reasonable alternatives for members to access care.
+These alternatives must be approved by AHCCCS.
 If the Contractor's network is unable to provide medically necessary services required under contract, the Contractor must adequately and timely cover these services through an out of network provider until a network provider is contracted.
-The Contractor and out of network provider must coordinate with respect to authorization and payment issues in these circumstances.
-[42 CFR 438.206(b)(4) and (5)]
+The Contractor and out of network provider must coordinate with respect to authorization and payment issues in these circumstances [42 CFR 438.206(b)(4) and (5)].